-The cost of a modular kitchen can vary between 2.5 Lakh and go right upto 4 Lakh depending on the materials, finishes and accessories you choose.
+The cost of a modular kitchen can vary between 2.5 Lakh and go right up to 4 Lakh depending on the materials, finishes and accessories you choose.

 Modular kitchens are exactly what they say they are – kitchens divided into ergonomic modules, each with a specialised role.
 Carpenter-made kitchens, conversely, aren’t always perfectly optimised to the space available, risking cramping your style and space.
+Explore the detailed guide to the difference between Modular Kitchen vs Civil Kitchen.

 There’s no easy answer to this question.
 The life of your kitchen rests on how well you treat it, and the materials you choose.
 The more resilient the materials, and the better your care and maintenance, the longer your kitchen will last.